Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 2. No player is eligible to play unless his properly signed MWOBL contract and birth certificate have been validated by the league at least 24 hours prior to said player playing in his first game.

 4. No player may be added to the roster after June 1 each year.
+Contact the league with emergency issues.

 5. Each team is limited to a maximum of 25 players.